-With a little more than seven weeks to go before Halloween, we decided to do a round up of some of the Halloween parties planned in Manhattan.
+With only six days to go before Halloween, we decided to do a round up of some of the Halloween parties planned in Manhattan.

-The Halloween Parade in the Village starts at 7 pm at Spring Street and 6th Avenue and marches north to 16th Street.
+* The Village Halloween Parade starts at 7 pm at Spring Street and 6th Avenue and marches north to 16th Street on Tuesday, October 31st.
+It lasts in the neighborhood of three to four hours with the official end time at 10.30 pm.
 We've heard that there are over 30 musical groups and an innumerable showing of creative costumes.

-Click here to view our report on Halloween Parties Manhattan Midtown UES Upper East Side UWS & East Village SoHo.
+Click here to view our report on Halloween Parties Manhattan Midtown Upper East Side UES & East Village SoHo.

 Taste Of Times Square